bucsi/elteik/2020-21-1/webprog-english/js-home-assignment.md

 - The rules are accessible from the starting page (0.5&nbsp;points)
 - The options are displayed on the starting page (0.5&nbsp;points)
 - Selecting *Competitive* mode hides the miscellaneous options (0.5&nbsp;points)
-- The name pf the players can be set, the number of fields matches the number og players, there is a default name for each player (0.5&nbsp;points)
+- The name of the players can be set, the number of fields matches the number og players, there is a default name for each player (0.5&nbsp;points)
 - The starting page displays the two lists correctly (0.5&nbsp;points)
-- The game mode with 4 cards properties is available
+- The game mode with 4 cards properties is available (1&nbsp;point)
 - The player who is declaring a SET can be selected (1&nbsp;point)
 - If playing a one-player game, the player is always selected (1&nbsp;point)
 - When declaring a set, a selected card can be unselected (0.5&nbsp;points)